-The Iowa Department of Public Health (IDPH) today recognized leaders in nutrition and physical activity at the 2017 Iowa Governor’s Conference on Public Health in Des Moines.
-The leaders must emulate the IDPH Bureau of Nutrition and Health Promotion vision of “an Iowa where healthy living is accessible, valued and supported by all.”
-The winners must strive to make the bureau’s mission a reality by “ensuring that Iowans have the opportunity to live a healthy lifestyle by providing education and resources, building partnerships and supporting communities.”
+The Iowa Department of Public Health (IDPH) today recognized leaders in nutrition and physical activity at the 2018 Iowa Governor’s Conference on Public Health in Des Moines.
+The leaders must emulate the IDPH Bureau of Nutrition and Physical Activity’s vision of “an Iowa where healthy living is accessible, valued and supported by all.”

-For more information about the IDPH Bureau of Nutrition and Health Promotion, its programs and grants, visit http://idph.iowa.gov/NutritionHealthPromotion.
+For more information about the IDPH Bureau of Nutrition and Physical Activity, its programs and grants, visit https://www.idph.iowa.gov/nutrition-physical-activity.